-Robert stood over her blocking the door.
+Russell stood over her blocking the door.
 Emma broke down sliding down the wall sobbing and holding the left side of her face.
-She glanced up again, Robert had a strange smirk on his face, like he had just won some kind of contest but had cheated.
-He started to move toward Emma; instinctively she put her hands up to protect her head and waited for the next blow.
+She glanced up again, Russell had a strange smirk on his face, like he had just won some kind of contest but had cheated.
+He started to move toward Emma; instinctively she put her hands up to protect herself and waited for the next blow.
 All she could think was "this time, this time he is going to beat me beyond recognition."

-The very first day of school she noticed Robert.
+The very first day of school she noticed Russell.
 He was a popular boy, tall, blonde, and muscular and he noticed Emma right away too.
 He didn't waste any time and began pursing her.
-At first Emma kept Robert at arms length.
+At first Emma kept Russell at arms length.
 "Why would such a good looking popular guy be interested in me?"
 She thought.
 Something just didn't seem right.
-Emma's indifference toward Robert only seemed to fuel his determination to win her over.
+Emma's indifference toward Russell only seemed to fuel his determination to win her over.

 Emma had recently been baptized, one of the very few events in her life her parents attended.
 She wanted to live her life for God, but with little direction from her family and attending a church that was filled with wealthy people who had no problems and talked about the text of the Bible like it was a dictionary; left her confused and uncertain about her relationships and what she meant to God.
 She found herself on the outside looking in, trying to live a Christ filled life, but it felt like she was doing it in the dark.

-It didn't take long between Emma's friends telling her how lucky she was to have Robert in pursuit of her heart, his constant calls, and waiting for her after each class at school.
+It didn't take long between Emma's friends telling her how lucky she was to have Russell in pursuit of her heart, his constant calls, and waiting for her after each class at school.
 She soon began to accept his presence in her life, even though it felt smothering to her.
 Emma kept telling herself that he was just so caring and attentive and she wasn't use to that much attention.
-Within three months Robert had isolated her from her friends and family as much as he could.
+Within three months Russell had isolated her from her friends and family as much as he could.
 He was completely demanding of all her free time.
-In her heart Emma knew this relationship was not what God would want for her, but she continued to talk herself into believing Robert loved her so much, she couldn't leave him; but deep within her heart a fear was growing.
-She decided to ask Robert to go to church with her; his answer was quick and harsh.
+In her heart Emma knew this relationship was not what God would want for her, but she continued to talk herself into believing Russell loved her so much, she couldn't leave him; but deep within her a fear was growing.
+She decided to ask Russell to go to church with her; his answer was quick and harsh.
 He didn't care if she went, but he wasn't going, he worked to hard all week and Sundays were his day to do what he wanted.
-Soon Emma wasn't going to church on Sundays either, she was on Robert's schedule now.
-She felt he was jealous of God, it seemed Robert was trying to push God out of her life, along with everyone else.
+Soon Emma wasn't going to church on Sundays either, she was on Russell's schedule now.
+She felt he was jealous of God, it seemed Russell was trying to push God out of her life, along with everyone else.
 As soon as she stopped going to church things became worse.
-Robert would fly into a rage at the smallest thing.
-One time during a minor argument Robert punched the windshield of his car so hard that the glass shattered everywhere.
+Russell would fly into a rage at the smallest thing.
+One time during a minor argument Russell punched the windshield of his car so hard that the glass shattered everywhere.
 The few friends Emma still had left her after that incident.

-Emma knew she had to get away from Robert, but she just couldn't seem to make herself leave him, she was scared about what Robert would do.
-Then he began threatening her, but still part of her felt he would never really her hurt her, he loved her too much.
-But, Robert had tried to hurt her.
-Just because Emma was fast enough to move when Robert threw a punch and hit the wall instead of her, Emma denied he was really trying to hit her.
-Or the time when he burned her wrist with his cigarette, she knew he did it on purpose even though he said it was her fault, he was just kidding around and when she moved it caused him to burn her, he didn't mean to.
+Emma knew she had to get away from Russell, but she just couldn't seem to make herself leave him, she was scared about what Russell would do.
+He began threatening her, but still part of her felt he would never really her hurt her, he loved her too much.
+But, Russell had tried to hurt her.
+Just because Emma was fast enough to move when Russell threw a punch and hit the wall instead of her Emma denied he was really trying to hit her at all.
+Or the time when he burned her wrist with his cigarette, she knew he did it on purpose even though he said it was her fault, he was just kidding around and when she moved that caused him to burn her, so it really was her fault.

-Still Emma stayed, in fact, in the middle of her senior year; she agreed to marry Robert at the first May since she was graduating early.
-Robert wanted to start a family right away.
+Still Emma stayed, in fact, in the middle of her senior year; she agreed to marry Russell at the first May since she was graduating early.
+Russell wanted to start a family right away.
 Emma parents had no interest in the whole marriage; they thought she was too young, so they just bowed out.
-Robert's mother took Emma dress shopping and helped her plan the wedding with hand written invitations to only a few friends and family.
+Russell's mother took Emma dress shopping and helped her plan the wedding with hand written invitations to only a few friends and family.
 The date was set, May 4th.
-Emma felt like her life was a train rushing toward a dark tunnel and she didn't know how to stop it, she felt like she couldn't breath, like she was disappearing and on the 4th of May at 7:00pm she would be gone.
+Emma felt like her life was a train rushing toward a dark tunnel and she didn't know how to stop it, she felt like she was disappearing and on the 4th of May at 7:00pm she would be gone.

 She couldn't tell her soon to be mother-in-law that her son was abusive, and besides, she reasoned, he hadn't actually hit her, yet.
 But married and a mother at 18 years old was not what she wanted.
-In fact, since Robert came into her life, she couldn't see her future anymore, she couldn't see anything, she only knew that Robert didn't love her like she thought a man should love a women he was going to marry in just three weeks.
+In fact, since Russell came into her life, she couldn't see her future anymore, she couldn't see anything, she only knew that Russell didn't love her like she thought a man should love a women he was going to marry in just three weeks time.
 She knew she was about to step off a cliff, she just didn't know who to reach for to help her.

 I have been writing all my life, I just didn't realize it until I was my late 40's.
 I hope my experiences can help other who have gone through similar trials.